Here we'll explain what is in Vestd's standard Articles of Association

 In terms of enabling growth shares, the specific elements are:

-- Allowing the growth shares to be either nonvoting (Vn) or voting (Vv) shares.
+- Allow for the issue the growth shares (called V Shares in the Vestd Articles) which can be either non-voting (Vn) or voting (Vv) shares.

-- Ensuring that, in the event of a reward requirements not being met, the growth shares in question can be partially or fully converted by the Directors into worthless “deferred shares” (Article 8).
+- Ensure that, in the event of a reward requirements not being met, the growth shares in question can be partially or fully converted by the Directors into worthless “deferred shares” (Article 8).

-- Allowing V shares to be issued even after there is tangible value in the business without causing an income tax exposure to the recipient.
-This is commonly known as “growth shares” and they share only in the value growth of the business from the point of issue, so the recipient is not exposed to income tax on award, only capital gains tax on sale of the shares.
+- Allow V shares to be issued even after there is tangible value in the business without causing an income tax exposure to the recipient.
+Growth share only benefit in the value growth of the business from the point of issue, so the recipient is not exposed to income tax on award, only capital gains tax on sale of the shares.

-- We can hold the V shares on behalf of their owners, so the share capital table is not fragmented with multiple legal owners (a fragmented “cap” table can put off VCs).
+- Contain a mechanism by which we (acting via Vestd Nominees) can hold the V shares on behalf of their owners, so the share capital table is not fragmented with multiple legal owners (a fragmented “cap” table can put off VCs).

 Our team, content and app can help you make informed decisions.
 However, any guidance and support should not be considered as 'legal or financial advice'.